eieste/django-mail-system/docs/source/docs/mailfactory.rst

    | **default:** Sincerely

-When this entrys are created you can use this Template for any E-Mail.
+When this entrys are created you can use this template for any E-Mail.

 Mail
 ----

-Now it's possible to Create Mails.
-A "Mail" is the template for a specific Reason to send an E-Mail
+Now it is possible to create mails.
+A "Mail" is the template for a specific reason to send a E-Mail
 like:

 - Registration E-Mail